 Lie all the verities and realities of your existence:

 The glory of action;

 a dream of happiness,

 And every tomorrow a vision of hope.”

-Practice Prayer and Get Support with Help from Road to Freedom
+Practice Prayer and Get Support at Road to Freedom